 Utility side – grounded wye, generator side – grounded wye, delta on the tertiary (typical for inverted-based generation)

 While utility side delta – generator side grounded wye transformers are appropriate for applications in a fully radial system where energy always flows from transmission-level voltages to distribution-level voltages, this design blinds high-side residual and/or ground devices to potential problems behind the transformer.
 For applications in systems with the ability to produce network flows, ground sources are required.

+See Section 3.7 for more details concerning modeling of generator step-up transformers.

 Instrument Transformer Requirements